 I highly recommend this podcast to every person in America.
-Recent news events opened old wounds of an incident where a so-called colleague here at Sacramento State University called police on me, an African American, during a routine Student Investment Fund meeting with 30+ students.
-Police were called on me for simply being present and not subjecting myself to this so-called colleague’s control.
-I later found out the cop-calling was part of an orchestrated plan condoned in advance by our so-called immediate supervisor.
+Recent news events opened old wounds of an incident where a colleague here at Sacramento State University called police on me, an African American, during a routine Student Investment Fund meeting with 30+ students.
+Police were called on me for simply being present and not subjecting myself to this colleague’s control.
+I later found out the cop-calling was part of an orchestrated plan condoned in advance by our immediate supervisor.
 In the context of policing in America, as made obvious in recent events (which are repeats of past events), such a plan could have had lethal consequences.

 This NPR podcast illuminates how policing in America has its roots in controlling black people.
 It then took an interesting look at contrasting and comparing policing in the South vs. the North.
 Again, the underlying theme is control with some nuances on who was being controlled and who did the controlling in the North.

 I grew up in the Chicago area.
 I remember my father telling me of drinking from different water fountains, of being surrounded by white kids on his way home from school to fight every day, of the scars on his arm from when his home was set on fire in the winter, of how local government blocked the repairs on the roof during the brutal cold Chicago winter and how snow hit him in the face while trying to sleep.
 I could go on and on with his stories, and some of my own.
 The point is, his mother left the South for a better life in the North.
 This podcast puts perspective on how such a move was not a slam dunk.
 Actually, there’s a book titled “In Search of the Promised Land” related to the search for a land where you were treated simply as a fellow human being.